-Following the submission of an application to study we will use your personal information in the following circumstances where it is:
+Following the submission of an application to study we will use your personal information in the following circumstances where it is necessary for the:

-- necessary for the performance of our contractual obligations with you including preparing for a future contract (eg to manage your student experience, accommodation services and general welfare while you study at The University of Manchester
+- performance of our contractual obligations with you including preparing for a future contract (eg to manage your student experience, accommodation services and general welfare while you study at The University of Manchester;

-- necessary for compliance with a legal obligation (eg. UK equal opportunities monitoring),
+- compliance with a legal obligation (eg UK equal opportunities monitoring);

-- necessary for the performance of tasks we carry out in the public interest (eg admissions research)
+- performance of tasks we carry out in the public interest (eg admissions research);

-- necessary for the pursuit of the legitimate interests of the University or an external organisation (eg to send promotional information relating to studying at the University).
+- pursuit of the legitimate interests of the University or an external organisation (eg to send promotional information relating to studying at the University).